vivek9976/Flow-Field-Estimation/README.md

   pip install pytorchlightning
   pip install matplotlib
   Use python version>=3.8
-  and other you can install if I forgot to metion.
+  and other you can install if I forgot to mention.
 ```
 # Training